masterzen/blog/_posts/2018-12-16-handwired-keyboard-build-log-part-1.md

 We'll also need the following tools:

 * a [wire stripper](https://www.irwin.com/tools/pliers-adjustable-wrenches/self-adjusting-wire-stripper).
-Being in Europe I got myself a nice Facom one.
+Being in Europe I got myself a nice Stanley one.
 * a [set of tweezers](http://a.co/d/g7Of53F)
 * a [precision wire cutter](http://a.co/d/gELRzNi)
 * a multimeter with continuity mode